-Attention All BCBS Participants: Our rates for the Health/Dental plan will be increasing effective 1/1/2013.
-Our new rates are as follows:
+Attention All BCBS Participants: Our rates for the Health/Dental plan will be increasing effective 1/1/2015.
+The new employee rates are as follows:

 Effective October 1, 2011 revisions were made to the Group Health Plan in regards to services rendered at Samford University's on campus clinic.
 Please click here to view the revisions.

 - Blue Cross and Blue Shield of Alabama is our medical and dental provider.

 - The plan is a PPO plan which allows participants to seek medical services from any Doctor who participates in the BlueCard Preferred Provider Organization.